-Young people will be front and centre in what NYC does.
+Young people will be front and centre in what NYCA does.
 We want to ensure that they are informed, heard and are able to shape their own futures.

-The NYC will provide a dynamic process of engagement and education of the community through public hearings, written submissions, stakeholder meetings and digital engagement.
-Using digital platforms the NYC will use visual storytelling to highlight issues, challenges and solutions.
+The NYCA will provide a dynamic process of engagement and education of the community through public hearings, written submissions, stakeholder meetings and digital engagement.
+Using digital platforms the NYCA will use visual storytelling to highlight issues, challenges and solutions.

-The NYC recognise that no one sector can solve Australia’s major societal challenges alone – this can only be done through engagement in partnerships and collaborative frameworks across civil society.
+The NYCA recognises that no one sector can solve Australia’s major societal challenges alone – this can only be done through engagement in partnerships and collaborative frameworks across civil society.

-The organic authority of the NYC and its potential for impact rests with the active coalitions, its activities and Australians, especially young Australians, who are invited and activated by the NYC process to make change.
+The organic authority of the NYCA and its potential for impact rests with the active coalitions, its activities and Australians, especially young Australians, who are invited and activated by the NYCA process to make change.

 By no means exhaustive, the list of areas for action will almost certainly involve the following:

-The first National Youth Commission on Youth Homelessness in 2007-08 had a major impact on policy in Australia.
+The first NYCA Inquiry into Youth Homelessness in 2007-08 had a major impact on policy in Australia.
 Some of the solutions proposed by that inquiry are only now really being picked up by government.
-This second National Youth Commission faces a bigger and more complex challenge.
+This second NYCA Inquiry faces a bigger and more complex challenge.

 Support from a wide range of civil society organisations and the involvement of young Australians at all levels will ensure that the second NYC is up to the challenge of change.